MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 2. It is possible to configure the scope of the detection and to customize the action to be taken when an alert is triggered.

 > [!NOTE]
 > Detecting anomalous locations necessitates an initial learning period of 7 days.
-During the learning period, Cloud App Security does not generate alerts for new locations.
+During the learning period, Defender for Cloud Apps does not generate alerts for new locations.

 ## Detect activity performed by a terminated user